qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 to create more complex symbology.
 QGIS allows you to do this using symbol layers.

-* Go back to the :guilabel:`rural` layer's symbol properties panel (by clicking :guilabel:`Simple fill` in the :guilabel:`Symbol layers` panel).
+* Go back to the :guilabel:`landuse` layer's symbol properties panel (by clicking :guilabel:`Simple fill` in the :guilabel:`Symbol layers` panel).

 In this example, the current symbol has no outline (i.e., it uses the